 There’s a really good way of looking at these two professions.
 Remember this one golden rule – a software developer usually cannot get involved with software engineering, while a software engineer can easily get involved with software development.
 To put it very simply, software engineering is when you create the actual platform for the software, and software development is when you work with the software itself.
 This is an extremely TL;DR version of the matter, but you should get the idea.

-Different Types of Software Developers
+Different Career Stages of Software Developer

 As you probably know, every job in the world has different tags attached to it.
 Whether you choose to work as a plumber or a maid (or a software developer, for that matter), you will find that each of these jobs has different sub-titles.
 I’ll give you an example so that you could have a better understanding of which software developer salary I’m talking about.